Property A and the existence of a Markov process with a trivial Poisson boundary: Property A as uniform triviality of the Poisson boundary

 \section{Property A as uniform triviality of the Poisson boundary}

 \begin{theorem} Let $(X,d)$ be a countable, discrete metric space with a bounded geometry.
-Then $(X,d)$ has property A iff there exists a transition probability $P$ on the state space $X$ with the following properties: \begin{enumerate} \item For every $\delta >0$ there is some $R_\delta$ such that for every $x \in X$ we have
+Then $(X,d)$ has property A if and only if there exists a transition probability $P$ on the state space $X$ with the following properties: \begin{enumerate} \item For every $\delta >0$ there is some $R_\delta$ such that for every $x \in X$ we have

 \item For every $K>0$ we have that